Circular walk from Dunmere to Penhargard returning via Bodmin Jail

 The National Cycle Network is coordinated by the charity Sustrans.
 It began with one route in Bristol in 1984 and now consists of around 15,000 miles of signposted cycle routes known as National Cycle Routes.
 These each have a number and are constructed using a combination of roads typically chosen to have light traffic and some traffic-free tracks which are open to cycles.

-3. Turn right, past the house, and continue to where a lane crosses.
+3. Turn right, past the house, and continue to where the trail crosses a lane.

 National Cycle Route 3 runs 338 miles from Bristol to Land's End.
 The route is a mixture of lanes, byways and some tracks not open to road traffic including the upper section of the Camel Trail from Wenfordbridge to Dunmere.

-4. Cross the lane, and follow the trail until the lane crosses it again.
+4. Cross the lane, and follow the trail until the track crosses it again.

 Yellow celandine flowers also can be seen along the trail in early spring.